 Future100: The Next Wave of Urban Planners Will Prioritize Social Capital

-Four architecture students try their hands at district planning and manage to imbue shared spaces with a sense of democracy, productivity, and history.
+Four students try their hands at district planning and manage to imbue public spaces with a sense of democracy, productivity, and history.

 What might the future of cities look like?
 If four recent and soon-to-be graduates have anything to say about it, it could include tele-tower structures that consolidate and deliver amenities throughout communities; universities that share a campus with a mall, an archive, and a cinema; an inside-out New York Public Library that turns Bryant Park into a “pneumatic book distribution center”; and cybersecurity in the form of an architectural Ctrl + Alt + Topia tower in Lower Manhattan.
 All of these inform visions of autonomous cities and communities.

 The cohort apply a speculative futures lens to imagine cities as a series of micro-scale, self-sustaining, and circular economies.
 By knitting together historical research, data analysis, and design, they are attempting to address what they see as problematic urban planning of the past—where insensitive development, an overemphasis on capital, and an ignorance of ecology and community have “failed to address the social, cultural, economic, and environmental challenges of our cities,” says Sushmita Shekar.
 As Matthew Morgan explains in his work, “I’m trying to create conditions for direct democracy and communities having voice and control over their environment.
 There’s an opportunity for architecture to become regenerative and undo environmental problems.”